Idaho's 32nd legislative district

 Idaho's 32nd legislative district is one of 35 districts of the Idaho Legislature.
 It currently comprises the area of Bonneville County surrounding the city of Idaho Falls and extending to the western boundary of the county (most of Idaho Falls itself being in district 33).

-It is currently represented by State Senator Kevin Cook, Republican of Idaho Falls, Representative Stephanie Mickelsen, Republican of Bonneville County, and Wendy Horman, Republican of Ammon.
+It is currently represented by State Senator Kevin Cook, Republican of Idaho Falls, Representative Stephanie Mickelsen, Republican of Bonneville County, and Erin Bingham, Republican of Ammon.

 District profile

 2022–present

 Since Idaho's redistricting in 2021, District 32 consists of the area of Bonneville County surrounding the city of Idaho Falls and extending to the western boundary of the county.
 Most of Idaho Falls itself is in District 33, which is entirely within District 32.